MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 - Workplace by Facebook
 - Yammer (preview)

-### <a name="O365-apps"></a>Office 365 featured apps
+### <a name="O365-apps"></a>Microsoft 365 featured apps

-The following is a list of featured apps that are supported in Office 365 Cloud App Security.
+The following is a list of featured apps that are supported in Microsoft 365 Cloud App Security.
 To use these apps with Cloud App Security, you must have an Office 365 E5 license.

 - Exchange Online
 - OneDrive for Business